christianwgd/django-bootstrap-icons/README.md

 A quick way to add [Bootstrap Icons](https://icons.getbootstrap.com) with Django template tags.

 This package contains Bootstrap Icons v1.2.2 (Jan 2021).

+The icons are embedded from the icon font.
+If you'd rather like to use the svg images try this one: [django_bs_icons](https://github.com/mattburlage/django_bs_icons).

 ## Installing